Kombucha: Production

 Kombucha can be prepared at home or commercially.
-Kombucha is made by dissolving sugar in non-chlorinated boiling water.
-Tea leaves are steeped in the hot sugar water and discarded.
+It is made by dissolving sugar in non-chlorinated boiling water.
+Tea leaves are then steeped in the hot sugar water and discarded.
 The sweetened tea is cooled and the SCOBY culture is added.
-The mixture is then poured into a sterilized beaker along with previously fermented kombucha tea to lower the pH, this technique is known as "backslopping".
-The container is covered with a paper towel or breathable fabric to prevent insects such as fruit flies from contaminating the kombucha.
+The mixture is then poured into a sterilized beaker along with previously fermented kombucha tea to lower the pH.
+This technique is known as "backslopping".
+The container is covered with a paper towel or breathable fabric to prevent insects, such as fruit flies, from contaminating the kombucha.

-The tea is left to ferment for a period of up to 10 to 14 days at room temperature (18°C to 26°C).
+The tea is left to ferment for a period of up to 10 to 14 days at room temperature (18 °C to 26 °C).
 A new "daughter" SCOBY will form on the surface of the tea to the diameter of the container.
 After fermentation is completed, the SCOBY is removed and stored along with a small amount of the newly fermented tea.
 The remaining kombucha is strained and bottled for a secondary ferment for a few days or stored at a temperature of 4 °C.

 Commercially bottled kombucha became available in the late 1990s.
-In 2010, elevated alcohol levels were found in many bottled kombucha products, leading retailers including Whole Foods to temporarily pull the drinks from store shelves.
+In 2010, elevated alcohol levels were found in many bottled kombucha products, leading retailers including Whole Foods to pull the drinks from store shelves temporarily.
 In response, kombucha suppliers reformulated their products to have lower alcohol levels.

-By 2014, US sales of bottled kombucha were $400 million, $350 million of which was earned by Millennium Products, Inc. which sells GT's Kombucha.
-In 2014, the companies that make and sell kombucha formed a trade organization, Kombucha Brewers International.
+By 2014, US sales of bottled kombucha were $400 million, $350 million of which was by Millennium Products, Inc. which sells GT's Kombucha.
+In 2014, several companies that make and sell kombucha formed a trade organization, Kombucha Brewers International.
 In 2016, PepsiCo purchased kombucha maker KeVita for approximately $200 million.
 In the US, sales of kombucha and other fermented drinks rose by 37 percent in 2017.
 Beer companies like Full Sail Brewing Company and Molson Coors Beverage Company produce kombucha by themselves or via subsidiaries.

 As of 2021, the drink had some popularity in India's National Capital Region, partly due to its success in the west.

 Hard kombucha

-As of 2019, some commercial kombucha producers sell "hard kombucha" with an alcohol content of over 5 percent.
+Some commercial kombucha producers sell what they call "hard kombucha" with an alcohol content of over 5 percent.